Roughly how many marketing technology solutions do you think exist today?

 However, one key component I cannot stress the importance of enough is to make sure you have a solid CRM (customer relationship management) software that can integrate seamlessly with your stack, or more commonly, your marketing automation platform.
-Obviously an incredibly popular choice is Salesforce, but this all depends on the size of your company and technical expertise of your employees.
+Obviously, an incredibly popular choice is Salesforce, but this all depends on the size of your company and the technical expertise of your employees.

 Components of a Marketing Tech Stack

-Because the marketing technology industry is still relatively young and less established than other more mature areas of technology, there isn’t a one-size fits all “stack.”
+Because the digital marketing technology industry is still relatively young and less established than other more mature areas of technology, there isn’t a one-size fits all “stack.”
 Nor should there be!

 Before we move further, we’ll need to do a little bit of segmentation.
 And that means a bit of self-diagnosis!